DanchGit/Unity-XR-Display-Distortion-Correction-Demo/README.md

 1. Open the Unity project.
 2. Load a scene from the `Scenes/` folder.
+3. Click on the Main Camera in the inspector pannel.
-3. Use the exposed toggles and parameters to inspect distortion and correction behavior.
+4. Use the exposed toggles and parameters to inspect distortion and correction behavior.

 ---